DanieleGioia/ATO/README.md

 |HierarchicalSampler| This sampler consider a process composed by two nested steps, such that a family-correlation is generated.
 Firstly, we independently sample the aggregated demand for the entire family, then the overall demand per family is split among the items belonging to the family according to weights randomly sampled from a Dirichlet distribution.
 |MultiStageSampler| It adapts the other samplers to a multistage setting.
 It generates as scenarios a fixed horizon number of sampled demand per end item.
 It is possible to set seasonality in a multiplicative ("multiplicativeSeas") or additive ("additiveSeas") way w.r.t. the mean and standard deviation of the employed distribution.

+When dealing with a fixed large number of scenarios, e.g., from a data-driven approach, it is possible to reduce them with the **scenarioReducer** classes.
+This class implements a scenario reducer that follows a Fast Forward (FF) technique with a 2-norm metric.\
+It is automatically implemented in the branching process of the scenario tree building for the **atoRPMultiStage** solver, where the branching factor leads the number of scenarios to optimize and retain.

-## Solver
+### Solver

 Several solvers are available.
 They solve different problems in terms of both objective functions and constraints.
 However, all of them currently rely on [**Gurobi**](https://www.gurobi.com/).
-Extensions with other software are possible.\ Ato.py summarizes what a generic solver/problem should contain in its methods.\
+Extensions with other software are possible.\
+Ato.py summarizes what a generic solver/problem should contain in its methods.\
 AtoG.py works as interface (super-class) of the assembly-to-order solvers in Gurobi.
 Here the population (Gurobi model construction) and the solution process (that can relies on different algorithms) are separated.

 Here it follows a table summing up the principal characteristics of the available solvers.
 All of them but atoEV and atoRPMultiStage are Two-stage environments, the latter works with several kind of scenario trees.
 The classes inherits from AtoG.py and defines how to populate the model thanks to polymorphism.

-<dev style="color:red"> **For a detailed formulation of the available models please refer to the cited papers.** </dev>
+🔴  **For a detailed formulation of the available models please refer to the cited papers.** 🔴

 | Solver | Characteristics |
 | ------------- |:-------------:|